DonovanReyes/azure-virtual-machines/README.md

    - Select continue

 * Windows Users
-     - Open and use Remote Desktop
+     - Open and use Remote Desktop from the Windows search bar
      - Paste IP Address and select Connect
      - Enter username and password from step 4
      - Select OK